jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 hours of the day, and times of the year (daylight hours and sun position).

 My first simplifying assumption is that maximum solar generation capacity is uniform throughout each calendar month (i.e.,t he day length and angle of the sun are consistent within the month).
-This is likely to be close to true for winter and summer months (the day length at Copper Mountain, NV varies from 9 hours 23 minutes to 9:35 in December and from 15:01 to 15:14 in June), and a less good approximation for spring and fall (March is 11:19 to 12:37).
+This is likely to be close to true for winter and summer months (the day length at Boulder City, NV varies from 9 hours 42 minutes to 9:53 in December and from 14:26 to 15:36 in June), and a less good approximation for spring and fall (March is 11:25 to 12:33).

 My second task is to try to filter out weather-driven variability to get a sense of what solar generation can produce if there were perfect weather every day.